bluemelov1/KomplRechnernetze/README.md

 ## Challenges

 -> problem only usable with internet (more of a secutiry gap that a real switch?)

+-> VyOS and NixOS deamons for DHCP using different approach for selecting the network in which they route: VyOS uses subnet and NixOS uses interfaces
+    additionally nixos requires more specific configrutation and vyos is more user friendly

 ## Summary -> Sinnvoll?
 With our three scenarios we covered the widest area of functions in our short time.
 Because NixOS and VyOS are both using the linux kernel they will likely run on the same maschines and can run similar drivers.
 Therefore the advantage of VyOS that it can be deployed on various hardware plattforms is removed.
 Furthermore VyOS benefits from an CLI and an web-based management.
 NixOS on the other side is accessed by a linux CLI for local configuration.
 Remote access is also possible by ssh which is not as convinient as a GUI on a website but has exactly the same possibilities.